 Charlene Huang is a partner based in Global Law Office's Shanghai office, with in-depth experience in M&A and crossborder licence deals, especially in the sector of healthcare and life sciences.
 She has led projects involving outbound and inbound investment, acquisition of state-owned and private equity/assets, pipeline consolidation or restructuring of MNCs, and various licence or collaboration deals in the pharmaceutical, medical device and medical services sectors.
-She regularly provides support and advice on projects concerning cell therapy, gene therapy, digital healthcare, medical AI, etc. Charlene also has in-depth experience advising multinational companies in general corporate, cybersecurity and data management.
-Contributed by: Alan Zhou, Charlene Huang, Jenny Chen and Sylvia Dong, Global Law Office
+She regularly provides support and advice on projects concerning cell therapy, gene therapy, digital healthcare, medical AI, etc. Charlene also has in-depth experience advising multinational companies in general corporate, cybersecurity, and data management.
+Contributed by: Alan Zhou, Charlene Huang, Jenny Chen and Stephanie Wang, Global Law Office

-Jenny Chen is an of counsel in Global Law Office based in Shanghai, an attorney at law in the PRC, a certified fraud examiner of US ACFE, a certified public accountant (non-practising), and passed the US California Bar Exam.
+Jenny Chen is a partner in Global Law Office based in Shanghai, an attorney at law in the PRC and California US, a certified fraud examiner of US ACFE, a certified public accountant (non-practising).
 She focuses her practice on compliance, government investigation, internal investigation and data security.
-Jenny is well versed in conducting investigations in connection with anti-corruption (US FCPA and UK Bribery Act), financial frauds, occupational embezzlement, self-dealing and trade secrets.
+Jenny is well versed in conducting investigations in connection with anticorruption (US FCPA and UK Bribery Act), financial frauds, occupational embezzlement, self-dealing and trade secrets.
 Jenny has extensive experience in cybersecurity and data compliance.
-She has handled multiple large-scale projects in e-discovery, cross-border data protection and security, and sensitive information review.
+She has handled multiple largescale projects in e-discovery, cross-border data protection and security, and sensitive information review.

-Sylvia Dong is an of counsel in Global Law Office based in Shanghai, an attorney at law in the PRC, and admitted to practice in New York State, USA.
-Her main practice covers M&A, PE/VC and capital markets, and she is especially focused on the life sciences industry and the TMT industry.
-She has rich experience in investment, licence deals, business collaborations, general corporate and compliance in the industry of life sciences and healthcare.
-She also represents well-known healthcare and telecommunications companies handling digital projects.
-Global Law Office 35th & 36th Floor Shanghai One ICC No.999 Middle Huai Hai Road Xuhui District Shanghai 200031 China Tel: +86 21 2310 8200 Fax: +86 21 2310 8299 Email: Alanzhou@glo.com.cn Web: www.glo.com.cn 环球律师事务所 GLOBAL LAW OFFICE SINCE 979 Contributed by: Alan Zhou, Charlene Huang, Jenny Chen and Sylvia Dong, Global Law Office 1.
+Stephanie Wang is an of counsel in Global Law Office based in Shanghai.
+She has been actively involved in advising multinational pharmaceutical and med-tech companies on their corporate governance, daily operations, and compliance.
+Stephanie has extensive knowledge and experience in the life sciences and healthcare industry, and routinely advises clients on a variety of commercial agreements relating to R&D, licensing, marketing authorisations and the manufacturing, distribution and promotion of medical products.
+She has also worked with notable private equity institutions on investment in various pharmaceutical enterprises.
+Global Law Office 35th & 36th Floor Shanghai One ICC No.999 Middle Huai Hai Road Xuhui District Shanghai 200031 China Tel: +86 21 2310 8200 Fax: +86 21 2310 8299 Email: Alanzhou@glo.com.cn Web: www.glo.com.cn

+Contributed by: Alan Zhou, Charlene Huang, Jenny Chen and Stephanie Wang, Global Law Office 1.
 Digital Healthcare Overview 1.1 Digital Healthcare, Digital Medicine and Digital Therapeutics Digital healthcare, digital medicine and digital therapeutics are not legal terms defined in People's Republic of China (PRC) laws and regulations, but are frequently referred to in commercial contexts and industry policies.
-Digital healthcare usually refers to healthcare technologies developed based on information technologies used by and for the public in general, including: - healthcare management; - disease awareness; - telemedicine; - · online sale of pharmaceutical products; and - other healthcare-related activities conducted through digital platforms.
+Digital healthcare usually refers to healthcare technologies developed based on information technologies used by and for the public in general, including: - healthcare management; - disease awareness; - telemedicine; - online sale of pharmaceutical products; and - other healthcare-related activities conducted through digital platforms.